Chronic, Ongoing Stress

 You may have heard of the term 'adrenal fatigue'.
 If there's a state of chronic stress, the adrenal glands are being beaten up by the pituitary gland to work overtime, so the body's energy plummets and it becomes difficult to manage anything.
 The body's going to feel tired and wired, all at the same time.

 Compare this to the human-controlled domestic horse.
-Some are weaned too early, or they're taken away from their family at a young age, when a human (predator) then takes over the running of their life.
-They're then either isolated or only allowed contact with limited horses they're not related to, who they may not get on with and spend their time trying to get away from them.
-Different breeds speak different body languages, i.e. put a haffy in with an icelandic and they can't talk to each other.
-It can take up to 6-months to interpret a strange horse's body language to where they can finally kind-of understand each other.
+Many are weaned too early, or they're taken away from their family at a young age, when a human (predator) then takes over the running of their life.
+They're then either isolated or only allowed contact with limited horses they're not related to, who they may not get on with and spend their time trying to get away from.
+Different breeds speak different body languages, i.e. put a haffy in with an icelandic and they simply can't communicate.
+It can take anything up to 6-months for a horse to interpret a strange horse's body language, to where they can eventually kind-of understand each other.

 They're then only permitted to mooch around a small outside area compared to what their body is naturally designed for (20-30 miles/day), usually walking no more than 1-2 miles/day, with limited food of the wrong type, i.e. monoculture neon-green grass leaves instead of a multi-species diverse stemmy grass range with herbage.
 They're then often kept in a walled box overnight where they'll walk no more than 400-meters over a 12-hr period if they're lucky.

-They have metal nailed to their feet then forced to move in ways that are unnatural for them, while being exposed to loud, often claustraphobic, fear-inducing environments that they're unable to run away from, because they're physically restricted by tight straps, their mouths wedged by a metal bar, and a human sitting on top of them, digging their heels into their ribs while telling them where to go, what to do and how to do it.
-If they try to express any discomfort/fear/stress, they're often hit - which they also can't run away from.
+Meanwhile... they have metal nailed to their feet before being forced to move in ways that are unnatural for them, while being exposed to loud, often claustraphobic, fear-inducing environments that they're unable to run away from, because they're physically restricted by tight straps around their mouth with a metal bar wedged through their lips, and a human sitting on top of them pulling on that metal bar, while digging their heels (or worse, metal) into their ribs to tell them where to go, what to do and how to do it.
+If they try to express any discomfort/fear/stress, they're often beaten - which they also can't run away from.
 Their stress levels rocket up, often alongside the 'naughty' or 'dangerous' labels.

-As if all this isn't bad enough, they're also fed a pro-inflammatory, poor-nutrient junk-food diet in a bowl, alongside nowhere near enough coarse forage (hay - the only source of the appropriate fibre their hindgut needs), so very often they're left standing for hours in that walled confinement with no forage which makes their gut seriously hurt.
+As if all this isn't bad enough, they're also fed a pro-inflammatory, poor-nutrient high starch/sugars bulk-filler diet in a bowl, alongside nowhere near enough coarse forage (which should only ever be hay - the only source of the appropriate fibre their hindgut needs, but very often they get acidic hindgut-dysbiosis-triggering haylage), so very often they're left standing for hours in that walled confinement with no forage which makes their gut seriously hurt.
 Unlike our human stomach, which only produces acid when we eat, a horses stomach continually produces acid, so if there's no food they're going to get acid burn.

 Eventually their physical and mental struggle becomes so overwhelming that their whole body starts to break down as the survival hormones - adrenaline and cortisol - are triggered.
 Cue serious, long-term, chronic stress.